perracolabs/Kcrud/README.md

 ## Project Structure:

-**Kcrud** is structured as a Multi-Module project, presently comprising two main modules: **kcrud-server** and **kcrud-core**.
+**Kcrud** is structured as a Multi-Module project, presently comprising two main modules: ```kcrud-server``` and ```kcrud-core```.

--**kcrud-server** functions as the central application module and is responsible for initiating the server.
+* ```kcrud-server``` functions as the main application module and is responsible for initiating the server.
   It encompasses the business logic tailored to the specific domains it deals with.
-Although it's presently named **kcrud-server** for illustration, a more fitting name would be one that reflects the particular domains it oversees.
+Although it's presently named ```kcrud-server``` for a generic illustration, a more fitting name would be one that reflects the particular domains it oversees.

--**kcrud-core**, on the other hand, acts as the shared server module.
+* ```kcrud-core```, on the other hand, acts as the shared server module.
 It's devoid of any business logic but provides essential common server functionalities.
-This module is incorporated as a dependency within the **kcrud-server** module and should be similarly integrated into any new modules.
+  This module is incorporated as a dependency within the ```kcrud-server``` module and should be similarly integrated into any new modules.

-This architecture facilitates the development of new modules, enabling them to be compiled independently or to function as part of a modular monolith.
+This architecture facilitates the development of new modules, enabling them to be decoupled and compiled independently or to function as part of a modular monolith.

 ---
 ## Handling Security